ENGLISH (3 CREDIT: 2-1-0)

 Introduction to Rural Development: Importance, Scope & Objectives, Traditional and Modern Concept of Development: Indicators of development; Theoretical approach to development.
 Socio-economic conditions of Rural Society: Rural Demography, Rural Social Structure, Rural Economy Structure, Rural Poverty, and Strategy of Rural Development.
 Process of Rural Development: Agrarian Movement, Land Reforms, Green Revolution, Agricultural Extension Services.Various approaches to Rural Development: Gandhian approach for Community development, I.A.D.P., I.R.D.P., M.N.R.E.G.A., Neo Gandhian, (PURA), Need Based and demand based centers.
 The focus and thrust of Rural Development programmes: Poverty alleviation, employment Generation, Social mobility, mobilization and change; Meaning of empowerment, economic, political, Social and cultural empowerment.
 Rural Development Programmes in India: Background of Rural development Programmes, Pre-Independence era, Post-Independence era, Poverty Alleviation Programmes.
 Rural Development Administration and Panchayat Raj Institutions: Panchayat Raj System, functionsof Panchayat Raj System, Sources of income for Panchayats, merits and demerits of Panchayatsystem, strengthening of Panchayat Raj System, Rural Development administration.Rural Social Problems: Inequality of caste, Land related problems, Displacement and rehabilitation.Social Change: Mobility & Mobilization, Empowerment, Information, Education and Communication, Information Technology and Rural Development.

-Communication Skill Assessment & Development Plan for students, Fundamentals & functions of Business Communication, Professional etiquettes & Mannerism, Interpersonal Skills, Group Communication, Interpersonal Skills, Group Discussion, Interview, Psychometric tests, Data Interpretation & Analytical Skills, Ethics of Business Communication
+Fundamentals & functions of Business Communication, Communication Skill Assessment & Development Plan for students, Professional etiquettes & Mannerism, Interpersonal Skills, Interpersonal Skills, Group Discussion, Interview, Psychometric tests, Data Interpretation & Decision making, Ethics of Business Communication

 Introduction to Human Resource Management, Strategic Human Resource Management, The Evolution and Environment of Human Resource Management.
 Human Resource Procurement Assessment & testing, Campus recruitment, e-Recruitment, Job analysis and design, Pre-employment screening, Psychometrics, Recruitment, Selection, Sourcing, Workforce planning, Induction, Orientation, Socialization and Placement.
 Career Planning and Guidance, Succession Planning, e-Learning, In-house training, Learning & Development, Training effectiveness, Training techniques / delivery.
 Human Resource Evaluation and Compensation Performance Management: Measurement Approach, Developing Job Descriptions, Key Result Areas, Assessment Centre, 360 Degree feedback, Balanced Scorecard, Effective Performance Metrics.
 Compensation Strategy and trends- Compensation package, ESOPs, Performance based pay, Recognition, Retrial benefits, Reward management, Team rewards.
 Human Resource Control and special topics Human Resources Audit, The Human Resource Information System (HRIS), Human Resources Accounting, Competency Management, Human Resource Management Practices in India, Internationalization of Human Resource Management Commonly Used Jargons.